-This section measures your ability to read and comprehend English prose.
-There are five passages with six questions each.
-Each passage is 350 to 450 words long.
-The subjects include short biographies, discussions of historical events, descriptions of scientific phenomena, brief essays on art or music, discussions with a point of view, and human interest stories.
+The subjects include short biographies, discussions of historical events, descriptions with a point of view, and human interest stories.
 There are no fictional passages.

 For each passage, one question will always assess your understanding of the main idea of the passage.
 Other questions will ask about factual details and inferences that can be drawn.